Last Updated: June 2020

 Interested residents should fill out the online screening tool below to confirm their eligibility and start the application process.

-Once program funds have been exhausted, eligible applicants will be added to a wait list and notified if additional funds becomes available.
+If program funds are exhausted, eligible applicants will be added to a wait list and notified when additional funds becomes available.

 Note: Due to exceptionally high demand at this time, it may take longer than expected to process the applications.